 Olive oil is packed with health benefits, from promoting bone health to potential cancer prevention.
 Unsurprisingly, the benefits that get the most press are those that come from eating olive oil as part of your diet.

 That’s only half the story – there are many benefits of applying olive oil to the skin, too.
 Here’s a guide to olive oil benefits for the skin, whether you’re drizzling on top of a salad or adding it into your skincare routine.

 We’ll start with the part we all know and love: eating olive oil.
 Olive oil contains health-promoting monounsaturated fats as well as polyphenol compounds shown to improve everything from pain to brain function to cancer prevention.

 That’s where the skin comes in.
 Some research shows that when eaten as part of a Mediterranean diet, olive oil may help reduce risk of certain types of skin cancer, including melanoma, the most dangerous form of skin cancer.

 Olive oil contains polyphenol compounds that have been shown to reduce inflammation, induce apoptosis (programmed cancer cell death), and hinder the ability of the cancer cells to metastasize (spread to another part of the body).

 Benefits of The Mediterranean Diet For Skin

-The Mediterranean diet is an eating plan inspired by the diet of people living in Mediterranean countries like Greece, Italy, and Croatia.
+The Mediterranean diet is an eating plan inspired by the diet of people living in Mediterranean countries like Greece, Italy, Spain and Croatia.
 This diet – which consistently tops the list of U.S. News & World Report's list of best diets – is rich in healthy fats, primarily olive oil, fish, vegetables, and fruit.
 Many dermatologists agree that the Mediterranean diet has many skin benefits.
 Here are a few.

 - Skin may appear plump and soft.